-Sun Metals is situated in close proximity to Cleveland Bay and within the Cape Bowling Green National Park.
+Sun Metals is situated in close proximity to Cleveland Bay.
 The company places a high priority on environmental management and is regarded as the world’s most environmentally responsible producer of low-cost quality zinc product.

 Strict environmental licences are applied in relation to air, water, land, waste and noise management.
 Sun Metals use the most environmentally sustainable technology available to meet its responsibilities.
 As a result Sun Metals re-uses over 90% of its wastewater, with the rest being evaporated from wastewater ponds located on the site.